Master of Science in

 Course Name

-This course is designed to expand your knowledge base of current health patterns across a lifespan.
-Faculty and instruction will assist you in acquiring advanced skills in collecting subjective data, performing an adult physical, and carrying out a mental status examination.
-You’ll then interpret the data acquired through assessment and diagnostic studies.
+Presents information expanding the student’s knowledge base related to current health patterns across the lifespan.
+Faculty will facilitate the students’ acquisition of advanced skills in collecting subjective data and performing an adult physical and mental status examination.
+Students interpret data acquired through assessment and results of diagnostic studies.

-A study of pathophysiological principles and concepts essential for performing advanced clinical assessments, differential diagnoses, and therapeutic decision-making.
-Coursework will examine the disordered physiology and clinical consequences of common disease processes.
-Through seminars, exercises, and case studies, you’ll analyze biophysical rationales to recognize the pathophysiologic basis for clinical findings.
+Provides pathophysiological principles and concepts essential for performing advanced clinical assessments, differential diagnoses, and therapeutic decision-making.
+Describes disordered physiology and clinical consequences of common disease processes.
+Analyses of the biophysical rationale are used during seminar, problem-solving exercises and case studies to recognize the pathophysiologic bases of clinical findings.

 * Preparation courses for the FNP specialization may be taken concurrently with the six MSN foundation courses.